N0taN3rd/Squidwarc/README.md

 The `remoteDebugPort` variable is used for `--remote-debugging-port=<port>`

-Chrome versions 59 (stable) or 60 (beta) are actively tested on Ubuntu 16.04.
-Chrome version 60 is currently used and known to work well :+1:

-Chrome versions less than 59 Headless will not work.
-Windows is not supported yet (as of Chrome version 59).
+Versions of Chrome greater than or equal to 60 are supported.
+As of last testing (Chrome 59), Windows is not yet officially supported but may now work.
+Please try it and let us know!

 No testing is done on canary or google-chrome-unstable so your millage may vary if you use these versions.